ProjectZetta/RemoteFutures/doc/Outline.md

 Clarifying the exact goal
 ==========================

-This is crucial for the actual contribution and, usually, helps preparing the paper.
-So please take a minute to think about
+This is crucial for the actual contribution and gives answers to the questions

 * What is the exact problem you want to solve
 * Who experiences that problem
 * How you want to solve that problem
 * Why this is a better solution

-I would like to use the answers to formulate one paragraph, similar to an abstract, that really hits the nail of why RemoteFutures are relevant.
-You may know that, I may know that but whoever comes across this project or even reads the paper doesn't know anything.

 @Martin